Chandrayaan 2: He has touched our hearts say ISRO scientists on Modi’s speech

 "The way he (PM) conveyed it ... so passionate ... so emotional and sometimes rich with meanings and positive responses.
 I think we could not have expected anything better.
 Fantastic," he said.

-Another former Isro chief A S Kiran Kumar said, "We are definitely grateful to the nation and the PM."
+Another former ISRO chief A S Kiran Kumar said, "We are definitely grateful to the nation and the PM."

 There are hundreds and thousands of variations that were possible for the soft-landing mission, indicating the complexities, he said.